iad-ABDUL-RAOUF/pfmag/README.md

 Using 'gsl_ran_multinomial' from GSL, to generate samples folowing the multinomial distribution, can help you.

 To give you an idea, my own multinomialResampling.c is less than 40 lines of code.
 If you need much more it might means that you made a mistake somewhere.
-The hardest part is mainly to understand the codebase I gave you, which may seems quite consequent at first sight (Ask for help)
+The hardest part is mainly to understand the codebase I gave you (ask for help).

 ## Option 1 : Resampling

 Same as preliminaries.
-With this subject you just keep on developing and testing more resampling strategy.
+With this subject you just keep on developing and testing more resampling strategies.

-If your resampling strategy involves to take into account the states values (in addition to the weights as in classical resampling strategy), then you might want to look at stateXYPsi.h
+If your resampling strategy involves to take into account the states values (in addition to the weights as in a classic resampling strategy), then you might want to look at stateXYPsi.h

 ## Option 2 : Simultaneous localisation and calibration

-Here we are changing the states.
+Here we are changing the state.
 It contains (x,y,psi,bx,by,bz) instead of just (x,y,psi).
 Look inside the main where the state is choosen and add the possibility of using another state.

 In new files, you will adapt stateXYPsi.h and .c to add the biais. initParticlesXYPsi.h and .c to initializes it for each particles and moveParticlesXYPsi.h and .c to update it.
 Finally estimatesXYPsi.h and .c can be adapted to also compute biais estimation from the particles states and weights.

 ## Option 3 (bonus) : graphical interface

 I am not that much experimented in graphical interfaces, but you will need to inspect the inputs and outputs of the main.
-Either open directly the input and output files to see what is inside or look at the writing functions declared in csv.h, write particles and estimatesXYPsi.h.
+Either open directly the input and output files to see what is inside or look at the writing functions declared in csv.h, writeParticles.h and estimatesXYPsi.h.

-# TODO

-indiquer : comment executer (parametres...)